NativeScript/docs-v7/ui/layout-containers.md

 * [WrapLayout](#wraplayout)

 ## [AbsoluteLayout]({{site.baseurl}}/cookbook/ui/layouts/absolute-layout)
-The AbsoluteLayout us the simplest layout in NativeScript.
+The AbsoluteLayout is the simplest layout in NativeScript.
 It uses absolute left-top coordinates to position its children.
 The AbsoluteLayout will not enforce any layout constraints on its children and will not resize them at runtime when its size changes.

 ### AbsoluteLayout Properties
 None.